 Mark Essen is a Birmingham based artist and has exhibited at Cass Sculpture Park, Lychee One Gallery, Tate St Ives, Studio Leigh and curated shows at Division of Labour.
 He has been invited onto residency programmes led by a range of arts organisations including Wysing Arts Centre, Edinburgh Sculpture Workshop, Doremifasolasido at Florence Art Centre, South London Infinity Projects.
 In June 2017 he opened Modern Clay in Birmingham – a socially engaged ceramics studio aiming to remove the boundaries between fine and applied arts and crafts.

 Kelly Large is a curator, artist and educator.
 Her multi-disciplinary practice engages with acts of public appearance and the potency of visibility and presence.
 She uses forms of social choreography to explore the relationship between individual and collective agency, often through long-term projects with organisations involved in culture making such as libraries, schools, art collections and universities.
 Her work has been presented at Tate Modern, David Roberts Art Foundation, 52nd Venice Biennale, Eastside Projects, Liverpool Biennial of Contemporary Art, and MIMA.
-She has held curatorial positions at Tate Britain, SUNDAY Art Fair and Zabludowicz Collection with a focus on commissioning live programming and performance works that reconsider the communal and physical space of the art institution.
+She has held curatorial positions at Tate Britain and SUNDAY Art Fair with a focus on commissioning live programming and performance works that reconsider the communal and physical space of the art institution.
 Currently she is a tutor on the Curating Contemporary Art Programme at Royal College of Art.